jawngee/ModelKit/README.markdown

 ModelKit is a simple to use model framework for Objective-C (Cocoa/iOS).
 It allows you to write your model layer quickly and easily, managing persistence (local and network) for you.

-ModelKit is under active development and, as such, should probably not be used for production.

 ##About ModelKit
 Before we jump into the how-to, it's important to understand what ModelKit is and isn't: